jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     def duration(wake_time, sleep_time):

-  and get an :ref:`AssertionError` that looks like this
+  the terminal shows an :ref:`AssertionError` that looks like this

   .. code-block:: python